najialjarwan/github-readme-generator/README.md

 - This project reflects a shift toward building developer tools rather than just applications.
 - Focus was placed on code structure, scalability, and maintainability rather than UI.
-- Serves as a foundation for future tooling and automation-focused projects.
+- Serves as a foundation for future tooling and automation-focused of my personal projects.

 ---